Frequently Asked Questions

 - Receiving days from a sick leave bank is subject to committee approval, not based on a physician’s diagnosis.

 PSERs is the Public School Employees Retirement System that has a disability insurance component.
-You must be working for 5 years before becoming eligible for coverage under this plan.
+You must be working for 5 years before and meet all the eligibility requirements to be covered under this plan.
 Once covered, the plan has limited benefits.

 Yes, however similar to the sick banks, your leave must be board approved, rather than approved by a physician.
-You also must be working for 7 years to be eligible, leaving newer employees unprotected.
-Also, the sabbatical requires you to return to work which means if you were permanently disabled, you could not use a sabbatical.
+You also must be working for 10 years to be eligible, leaving newer employees unprotected.
+Taking a sabbatical during this time would you pay you 50% of you salary.1

-- The average national rate of approval for those who applied for Social Security Disability Insurance benefits is 36%.2
+- The average national rate of approval for initial disability claims is 36%..2

 Are there any medical questions?